patrickarlt/acetate-site/src/understanding-acetate.md

 ### The Transform Phase

-After pages are loaded Acetate can now manipulate the pages with other configuration directives like `acetate.metadata`, `acetate.layout` and `acetate.transform`.
+After pages are loaded Acetate can now manipulate them with other configuration directives like `acetate.metadata`, `acetate.layout` and `acetate.transform`.
 Transformations can be sync or async, but each transformation is applied one after the other.

 This makes understanding which transformation is being applied very simple.
 For example: